impara/comicmotion/PRD.md

 1. Should we cache commonly used themes to reduce cost?
 2. Minimum selfie resolution required for acceptable avatar fidelity?
-3. Legal review needed for cross-border data transfer to Replicate’s region?
+3. Legal review needed for cross-border data transfer to Replicate's region?

 ---